 To make it as easy as possible for residents to recycle correctly, the new colour-coded bins match West Vancouver’s residential recycling program.

 Why this project?

-The new streetside recycling bins will provide new opportunities for residents and visitors to recycle in West Vancouver business districts.
+The new streetside recycling bins provide new opportunities for residents and visitors to recycle in West Vancouver business districts.
 Based on a recent study, around 40 per cent of materials from streetside bins in these areas can be recycled instead of thrown out as garbage.

-Where will the new bins be located?
+Where are the new bins located?

 What goes in